cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Compromise of hash function and cryptographic algorithm

 #### Inadequate consensus algorithm
-By misusing a bug in the agreement algorithm, fake transaction information is sent to a specific node and disguised as to whether or not to send money to the counterparty.
+By misusing a bug in the agreement algorithm, fake transaction information is sent to a specific node and disguised as to whether or not to send money to the counter party.
 For example, in the case of the MtGOX case in 2014, double payment attacks abusing Transaction Malleability occurred frequently in piggybacking.

 ### Risks arising from external reputation databases